willbda/javascriptaio/README.md

 A starter program for writing js games

-## Insallation
+## Installation

 ## Usage

-1. Include gamelet.js in an HRML document containint an element with an id of 'ball'.
+1. Include gamelet.js in an HTML document containing an element with an id of 'ball'.

 ```html
 <div id="ball">@</div>